singhrakeshgkp/spring/springboot-graphql/README.md

 Fragments are resuable things in GraphQL.
 We can assume fragments like a function in programming language. for more details click [here](https://github.com/singhrakeshgkp/GraphQLWithSpringBoot/blob/main/fragments.md)\

+### Mutation
+GraphQL is not just about queries, it also provides a way to manipulate the data.
+This is where GraphQL mutation comes into picture. for more details click [here](https://github.com/singhrakeshgkp/GraphQLWithSpringBoot/blob/main/mutation.md)\